Chavroux

 Chavroux is a French factory produced soft cheese made using goat's milk.

 The cheese is sold, most usually, in small containers in the form of a truncated pyramid, each of 150 g, or in the form of a cylinder.
 It can be eaten all round the year and is recommended for eating with salads, but can also be used with any meal as a form of cheese spread.

 Chavroux was launched in 1985 and is manufactured in a small factory that employs approximately 200 people, making the plant the leading employer in the village of Réparsac, some 11 km from Cognac.

-The business is owned by Bongrain, a producer of a wide range of specialist cheeses and France's second largest cheese producer overall.
+The business is owned by Savencia, a producer of a wide range of specialist cheeses and France's second largest cheese producer overall.